 What you choose when it comes to these makes a huge impact on your ability to execute an SEO plan.
 Because they vary in quality and have different features.

-The right platform or tools for one business may not be the best for another.
+The right platform or eCommerce tools for one business may not be the best for another.

 That’s why we rounded up the ones we think are the best, along with some helpful information about them and SEO terms in general.

 Let’s get to it!

 Best eCommerce Platform for SEO

-BlueCart’s digital storefront is one of the top eCommerce platforms for small and medium businesses.
+BlueCart’s digital storefront is one of the best eCommerce websites and top eCommerce platforms for small and medium businesses.
 And one of the great things about it is that it serves both D2C sales and B2B sales (see what is B2B sales and D2C meaning.)
 Familiarize yourself with DTC marketing, direct to consumer business model, and the best DTC brands to better understand.